boyski/pmaudit/README.md

 ## What Could Go Wrong?

 Are there flaws in this system?
-Because of its radical simplicity and lack of ambition there isn't much room for bugs but plenty of limitations.
+Because of its radical simplicity and lack of ambition there isn't much room for bugs but there are some limitations.
 In general, auditing the entire build from the top as a black box is fairly robust as long as your filesystem is configured to update atimes and you have the required permissions.
 Auditing on a